-Waiting lists are maintained by the school and parents need to apply in order to be included.
-These waiting lists will be maintained until 31st December 2025.
-At that stage, parents will need to reapply at the start of the following term if they wish to be included.
-Only on receipt of an acknowledgement letter from the school will that child be on the list.
+Waiting lists, are maintained by the Academy, and parents need to apply, in order to be included.
+These waiting lists will be maintained until the 31st August 2027.
+At that stage parents will need to reapply at the start of the following term if they wish to be included.
+Only on receipt of an acknowledgement letter from the Academy will that child be on the list.